 Rather than getting curious and benefiting from the learning opportunities inherent in these differences, we often surround ourselves with people who think like we do.
 Although this approach may feel safer, it limits new possibilities and innovation.
 The key is to develop the capabilities to build and operate in an environment of trust.

 The word “trust” carries a lot of emotional weight, which makes it a vulnerable place for people to engage.
 Telling people you don’t trust them is to question their character at the most basic level.
 As a result, we rarely engage in the “trust” discussion with others.
-We hold our judgement to ourselves and demonstrate our lack of trust in our actions.
-Worse, we don’t address the person directly, but share our judgements with others, which only exacerbates distrust within a team.
+We hold our judgment to ourselves and demonstrate our lack of trust in our actions.
+Worse, we don’t address the person directly, but share our judgments with others, which only exacerbates distrust within a team.

 Creating functional trust – trust that supports cohesion and collaboration within the team – requires the ability to discuss trust and trust breakdowns regularly and directly.

 We define trust as having three key components: sincerity, capability, and reliability.
 These distinctions enable people to engage in trust conversations in a constructive way by focusing on the component causing the issue and grounding the cause of the trust breakdown.

 - SINCERITY: If I trust that you are sincere, I am confident that you are telling me what you truly think and not what you think I want to hear to serve your purpose (make a sale, gain my support, etc.).
 If I learn that you’ve told someone else that you think my idea makes no sense and you’re telling me you’re on board, then we need to have a sincere discussion.